 Have a fuzzy friend or two living with you in Toronto?
 Well, just like with a car, you're going to need a license to own them.
 According to Toronto Municipal Code Chapter 349 (PDF version), pet owners in Toronto are required to get individual licenses for all dogs AND cats.
-This includes cats that live indoors-only, not just outdoor cats.
+This includes cats that live indoors-only, not just outdoor cats (a common misconception).
 Tags are included as part of your license fee, and are supposed to be on the animal at all times.
 Licenses also need to be renewed annually, with a new fee paid and new tags issued each year for the life of your pet.

 Getting Your Cat or Dog License in Toronto

-If you are planning to license your pet online, you'll need a credit card, the name address and phone number of your veterinary clinic and if it's a renewal, the renewal notice or the 10 code number.
+If you are planning to license your pet online, you'll need a credit card, the name, address and phone number of your veterinary clinic, and if it's a renewal, the renewal notice or the 10 code number.

 Reduced Fees Available